andrewthecope/TheCope/posts/2016/12/30/dialogues-memorize.md

 Next up on our journey, Memorize Mode.
 This should be a piece of cake (I'm knocking the wood surface of my desk as I type this).

 Memorize Mode is comprised of horizontal scrolling cards that I internally call MemorizeCards.
 All I need to do is add the q-line to each MemorizeCard.
-The bluring and reveal code will not change.
+The blurring and reveal code will not change.

 I have some big plans for the next step, Test Mode, so hopefully I can finish this up quickly.